In the Aeroplane Over the Sea: Critical reevaluation and sales

-Despite modest sales projections and never charting on the Billboard 200, In the Aeroplane Over the Sea has sold over 393,000 copies, with reported sales of 25,000 copies a year.
-In the Aeroplane Over the Sea was the sixth best-selling vinyl record of 2008, and its sales helped contribute to a revitalization of vinyl in the late 2000s.
-The 33⅓ book about In the Aeroplane Over the Sea by author Kim Cooper similarly shares large sales numbers, as it is the second best-selling book in the series.
+Despite modest sales projections and never charting on the Billboard 200, In the Aeroplane Over the Sea had sold over 393,000 copies by 2013, with reported sales of 25,000 copies a year as noted by Slate in 2008.
+In the Aeroplane Over the Sea was the sixth-best-selling vinyl record of 2008, and its sales helped contribute to a revitalization of vinyl in the late 2000s.
+The 33⅓ book about In the Aeroplane Over the Sea by author Kim Cooper similarly shares large sales numbers, as it is the second-best-selling entry in the series.

-Several websites and magazines have ranked In the Aeroplane Over the Sea as one of the greatest indie rock albums of all time, including Amazon.com, Blender, and Entertainment Weekly.
+Several websites and magazines have ranked In the Aeroplane Over the Sea as one of the greatest indie rock albums of all time, including Blender and Entertainment Weekly.
 Some outlets have also ranked it as one of the best albums of the 1990s.
-Pitchfork initially ranked it at number eighty-five on its list of the best albums of the 1990s, but moved the album all the way to number four in its 2003 revised list.
-Paste similarly ranked it highly, placing it at number two, only behind Radiohead's OK Computer.
+Pitchfork initially ranked it at number eighty-five on its list of the best albums of the 1990s, but moved the album to number four in its 2003 revised list.
+Paste similarly ranked it highly, placing it at number two, behind Radiohead's OK Computer.
 Other websites that placed In the Aeroplane Over the Sea in their list of the best albums of the 1990s include Cleveland.com (number twenty) and Slant Magazine (number forty-three).
-Q and Spin placed In the Aeroplane Over the Sea on their lists of the best albums of the last twenty-five and thirty years respectively, while Rolling Stone and NME ranked it at 376 and 98 on their lists of the 500 greatest albums of all time respectively.
+Spin in 2005 and Q in 2010 placed In the Aeroplane Over the Sea on their lists of the best albums of the previous twenty-five and thirty years respectively, while Rolling Stone and NME ranked it at 376 and 98 on their lists of the 500 greatest albums of all time respectively.